Blosc/c-blosc2/README.rst

 `Blosc <http://blosc.org/pages/blosc-in-depth/>`_ is a high performance compressor optimized for binary data.
 It has been designed to transmit data to the processor cache faster than the traditional, non-compressed, direct memory fetch approach via a memcpy() OS call.
 Blosc is the first compressor (that I'm aware of) that is meant not only to reduce the size of large datasets on-disk or in-memory, but also to accelerate memory-bound computations.

 C-Blosc2 is the new major version of C-Blosc, with a revamped API and support for new filters (including filter pipelining), new compressors, but most importantly new data containers that are meant to overcome the 32-bit limitation of the original C-Blosc.
 These new data containers will be available in various forms, including in-memory and on-disk implementations (frames).
-Finally, the frames can be annotated with metainfo (metalayers) that is provided by the user.
+Finally, the frames can be annotated with metainfo (metalayers, usermeta) that is provided by the user.

 C-Blosc2 tries to be backward compatible with both the C-Blosc1 API and format.
 Furthermore, if you just use the C-Blosc1 API you are guaranteed to generate compressed data containers that can be read with a Blosc1 library, but getting the benefit of better performance, like for example leveraging the accelerated versions of codecs present in Intel's IPP (LZ4 now and maybe others later on).